 Take a short drive from the Wright Brothers National Memorial to this family-friendly park of Paradise Golf & Arcade.
 The park features bumper cars, arcade games, go-karts and mini-golf.

 Take an art class.
-Classes are offered year round.
+Classes are offered year-round.
 Take home a piece of your painted pottery, sand art, or painting to remember your vacation on the Outer Banks.

 Bodie Island Lighthouse

 Explore Bodie Island Lighthouse.
-Climbing optional from the third Friday in April through Columbus Day (in early October).
+Climbing is optional from the third Friday in April through Columbus Day (in early October).

 Ghost Crab Hunting

 This nighttime activity is a family favorite.
 Once the sun goes down the real fun starts.
 Grab a flashlight and head to the beach.
 Watch the sand as the ghost crabs scurry away from your light.
 Please do not harm crabs.
 The best time to go is during the summer months from May to early September.

 Climb to the top of the largest living sand dune on the east coast.
 Don’t forget a kite!
 Jockey’s Ridge is one of the best places on the Outer Banks to fly a kite.
 Find nearby shops and local kid-friendly events at Jockeys Ridge Crossing.